lmc2179/lmc2179.github.io/drafts/elbow_finding.md

 # Footnotes

-<a name="foot1">1</a>: On a previous episode of _Casual Inference_, we talked about how we might model these as [log-log relationships](https://lmc2179.github.io/posts/isoelastic.html).
+1: On a previous episode of _Casual Inference_, we talked about how we might model these as [log-log relationships](https://lmc2179.github.io/posts/isoelastic.html).
 We won't make strict parametric assumptions in this post, but you may also find that formulation useful.

-<a name="foot2">2</a>: Some others:
+2: Some others:
 * Dimensions vs goodness of fit in dimensionality reduction
 * \# of clusters in k-means
 * Marketing spend vs traffic

-<a name="foot3">3</a>: Wait, isn't the second derivative the curvature??
+3: Wait, isn't the second derivative the curvature??

-<a name="foot4">4</a>: Osculating circle plot
+4: Osculating circle plot

 # Draft